Being married to a chef is hard. There, I said it. It’s really hard. . . and wonderful . . . at the same time.

 My husband Tom and I have been married for 19 years.
 I am blessed to be able to stay home full time with our 3 girls while my husband works as a chef to provide for our family.

-I started this blog to connect with other chefs’ wives and significant others.
+I started this blog to connect with other chefs’ wives and significant others who are also trying to combine restaurant and family life.
 Along the way, I also hope to give a glimpse of how restaurant and family life come together to those in the “outside world” (aka not in the restaurant industry.)
 I blog not because we have a perfect marriage or perfect children (because we don’t), but so that I can share how God has used my husband’s career as a chef to mold and shape us into the people we are today.

 Thanks for sharing in this journey with me as we seek to combine two things that you normally wouldn’t put together – restaurant life and family life .
 I would love to hear from you and to keep you updated with the adventures of our Emulsified Family – 1 part chef/husband, 1 part wife, 3 parts children.